Pandora

 Each member of staff is united around a common purpose, with a clear and easy to understand business strategy

-Cultivating a positive and productive sales team
+Fostering a motivated sales team

 I want you to imagine a team of 10 salespeople, each of whom has their own well-defined sales responsibilities.

-These ‘territories’ could be product-based or services-based, or perhaps defined by other terms, it doesn’t matter.
+These ‘territories’ could be product-based or services-based or perhaps defined by other terms; it doesn’t matter.

 Each member of the staff has sales targets.
 They have access to sales support and customer service.

-Every month this sales team, including sales support, meets virtually and occasionally in person, to workshop their plans.
+This sales team, including sales support, meets virtually and occasionally in person every month to workshop their plans.

-If it emerges that a salesperson is facing challenges, all the other staff and sales support work with that member to help them recover and get through that rough patch.
-Whether it’s coaching, mentoring, taking over the reins for a bit, making calls on their behalf, everyone is vested in getting that individual and the team to deliver.
-Sounds like an ideal work environment, doesn’t it?
+If it emerges that a salesperson is facing challenges, all the other staff and sales support work with that member to help them recover and get through that patch.

 By contrast, businesses that promote selling as a highly competitive, aggressive operation tend to run into surprising issues.

-• All the salespeople compete with each other for the ‘top spot’ and the least successful staff members by volume are culled.
+• All the salespeople compete with each other for the ‘top spot’, and the least successful staff members by volume are culled.

 • Blow out in health care expenditure due to workplace stress.
-Long term issues with stress lead to higher chances of cardiovascular disease and even death from heart attacks.
+Long-term issues with stress lead to higher chances of cardiovascular disease and even death from heart attacks.

-• A lack of loyalty from staff members, and by extension, customers who correctly perceive an unhealthy work environment and choose to spend their money elsewhere.
+• A lack of loyalty from staff members and, by extension, customers who correctly perceive an unhealthy work environment and choose to spend their money elsewhere.

 “Although there’s an assumption that stress and pressure push employees to perform more, better, and faster, what cut-throat organisations fail to recognise is the hidden costs incurred,” the report reads.